This guidance has been designed to act as a point of reference. For further details please refer to the full maternity leave policy.

 3. Providing formal notice of intention to take Maternity Leave

-Your member of staff will need to send you and your HR representative an email or other written notification at no later than the end of the 15thweek before their expected week of childbirth (EWC) confirming:
+Your member of staff will need to send you and the HR Staff Hub an email or other written notification at no later than the end of the 15th week before their expected week of childbirth (EWC) confirming:

 a) That they are pregnant